MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-assign-traffic-profile-to-remote-network.md

 A traffic forwarding profile can be assigned using Microsoft Graph on the `/beta` endpoint.

-1. Open a web browser and navigate to the Graph Explorer at https://aka.ms/ge.
+1. Open a web browser and navigate to **Graph Explorer** at https://aka.ms/ge.
 1. Select **GET** as the HTTP method from the dropdown.
 1. Select the API version to **beta**.
 1. Enter the query.